YAKAIYAO/Group-2_Midterm_Project/README.md

 ### Sources

-We collected datas from ESPN website in the following.
+We collected data from the ESPN website in the following order:
-*1. The ranking of the NBA players salaries
+1. Ranking of the NBA players' salaries http://www.espn.com/nba/salaries/_/year/2022/seasontype/1

-	http://www.espn.com/nba/salaries/_/year/2022/seasontype/1
-*2. The bio pages of each NBA players' detailed inforamtion.
+2. Bio pages of individual NBA players' detailed inforamtion.
-	For example, Stephen Curry'S detailed information is there. https://www.espn.com/nba/player/bio/_/id/3975/stephen-curry
+	For example, Stephen Curry's detailed information can be found below: https://www.espn.com/nba/player/bio/_/id/3975/stephen-curry

 ### Collection Methods
-We adopted three steps through collecting datas.
+Our collection methods can be divided into three main steps.
-As we mentioned above, you only execute *main.py* if you want to execute three steps.
+As we mentioned above, you only execute *main.py*, which will run below three steps.

 1. Collect the ranking of the NBA players salaries and the each player [scrape_ranking.py/scrape_ranking_pages.py]
 	- Using request package, we got the html data from the page of ranking of salaries 2021-2022 For example, http://www.espn.com/nba/salaries/_/year/2022/seasontype/1
 	- Using beatuiful soup package, we got *ranking, name, team, salarly, the link of player'S detailed*
 	- Also, from the player's link, we got players' *id* which was given by ESPN website.
-This will be used to merge datas later.
+This will be used to merge data later.
-	- Finally, we created CSV.file named **results_players.csv** from these data.
+	- Finally, we created CSV.file named **results_players.csv** that contains these data.

 2. Collect each player's detailed information from each bio pages [scrape_player.py/scrape_player_pages.py]
 	- Using request package, we got the html data from each player's site For example, https://www.espn.com/nba/player/_/id/3975/stephen-curry
 	- Using beautiful soup package, we got *name, position, height, weight, age, assist, pts*
-	- Similarly to 1.m, from the player's link, we got players' *id* which was given by ESPN website.
+	- Similar to step 1, we got players' *id* from the player's link, which was given by the ESPN website.
 	- Finally, we created CSV.file named **results_player.csv**

-3. Merged between ranking data and player's detailed data[main.py]
+3. Merge the ranking data and detailed player's data [main.py]
-	- After 1.
-2. steps, we read csv files **results_players.csv** and **results_players.csv**.
+	- After steps 1 and 2, we read csv files **results_players.csv** and **results_players.csv**.
-	- We set these two datas's index is *id*, which means two data will be consistent in merge.
-	- And, we merged two datas into one data based on *id*.
+	- We set *id* as the index for both of the datasets and merged them.
-	- Finally, we created CSV.file named **results_integrated.csv** from merged data.
+	- Finally, we created CSV.file named **results_integrated.csv** from the merged data.

-Note: when we dealt with datas, we used pandas package to do this easier.
+Note: We used pandas package to handle the datasets more easily.

 ### Limitation of the data
 ### Extension of data